Finaid → FAQ

-Financial aid recipients must be admitted and enrolled in a diploma, degree or college transfer program to be eligible for assistance.
-Students enrolled as a special student, personal development, or continuing education is not eligible for financial assistance.
+Per Federal guidelines, financial aid recipients must be admitted and enrolled in a degree seeking program to be eligible for assistance.
+Students enrolled as a special visiting student, professional development, or continuing education are not eligible for financial assistance.
 If you are not classified as a degree-seeking student, you are not eligible to receive student financial assistance.

 What happens if my family's financial situation changes?

 If a major change occurs in your family's financial situation, contact the Financial Aid Office to request consideration of your special circumstances.

 What happens if I think that I am independent of my parents?

 The federal government has established basic criteria that will help a Financial Aid Counselor determine your dependency status.
 To be considered independent of your parents, you must be (1) 24 years of age or older, (2) be a veteran, (3) be an orphan or ward of the court, (4) be a graduate student, (5) be married or (6) have dependents other than a spouse.
 If none of these conditions apply you are classified as a dependent student by the US Department of Education guidelines.